a.

 If a saddle maker or sales person tells you a specific size will

-fit based only on the type or breed of horse, they are just guessing.
+fit based only on the type or breed of horse, they are totally guessing.

 c.

-Some saddles are actually designed to induce discomfort (by concentrating
+Some saddles are actually fitted too narrow, which induces discomfort (by concentrating

-all the weight onto the front and rear points of a saddle) in order
+all the weight onto the front and/or rear points of a saddle) in order

-to force the horse to perform a specific gait or action.
+to encourage the horse to perform a specific animated action.
 Unfortunately,

-these designs have been accepted by cultures who value looks more
+these designs have been accepted by sub-cultures who value looks more

 than the long term health of their horses.
 Many “gaited”